 5 Unique and Colorful Bachelor or Bachelorette Party Ideas

 It seems like every time you go to a bachelor or bachelorette party these days, they play the same-old blah games.
-Even with COVID-19 and social distancing, out-of-the-box ideas that accommodate masks remain elusive.
 Is it really asking too much to have creative, entertaining, and colorful games at a bachelor or bachelorette party?
 We, too, are tired of the game monotony and bachelor party boredom.
-So, we compiled a list of five ways to liven up traditional bachelor and bachelorette party games and make them social-distancing-friendly:
+So, we compiled a list of five ways to liven up traditional bachelor and bachelorette party games.

 1. All is Fair in Love and Color War

 Combined bachelor and bachelorette parties are the latest trend worldwide; it allows the entire wedding party to unwind and destress from problems and wedding drama.
 Hosting combined parties can also create a competitive atmosphere in which bridesmaids and groomsmen can compete against each other.
 Just make sure to follow local social-distancing restrictions.
 Pro-tip: if the weather is nice, go outside!
 This is a great way to reduce the spread of COVID-19, allow for more space between guests, and still have a great time.

 For any combined bachelor or bachelorette party game to be successful, you’ll need the following colorful supplies: